-The performance of senior executives is reviewed in a half-yearly basis against agreed measurable and qualitative indicators as part of the company-wide performance and development review process.
-Details of the measurable indicators and the manner in which they are linked to performance are set out in the remuneration report to the Directors' Report.
+The performance of senior executives is reviewed on a periodic basis against agreed measurable and qualitative indicators as part of the company-wide performance and development review process.
 Qualitative indicators include the extent to which a senior executive's performance has been aligned to the Company values.